DevonTomatoSandwich/Pi-Doorbell/README.md

 ![link2](readme_pics/schematic.png)

-## Method
+## How

 When the doorbell button is pressed a signal is sent from the doorbell's transmitter to the doorbell's receiver.
-The reciever has a signal pin that outputs voltage when the doorbell rings.
-By connecting the receiver's signal pin to one of the raspberry pi's (3B+) GPIO pins, the pi can intercept the signal.
+The receiver has a signal pin that outputs voltage when the doorbell rings.
+By connecting the receiver's signal pin to one of the raspberry pi's GPIO pins, the pi can intercept the signal.

 When this signal is detected the BLE speaker is turned on (if not already on) which is possible due to BLE.
 Turning the speaker on is achieved by bluetooth snooping the params in the signal sent from the Boom app.